The Dragon institute | Wing Chun Online

 Wing Chun is said to be created by a woman named Yim Wing Chun.
-According to legend, she created the style of Gung Fu so smaller people could be formidable opponents to big and stronger enemies.
-Unlike many martial arts that focus a lot on strength and speed, instead Wing Chun mainly focuses on timing and positioning.
+According to legend, she created Wing Chun so smaller people could overcome bigger, stronger people.
+Unlike many martial arts that focus more on strength and speed, instead Wing Chun mainly focuses on timing and positioning.
 The purpose of Wing Chun is to teach individuals how to defend themselves.
 During class, we focus on real scenarios and how to deal with them.
 Our responses to a dangerous moment are quick and swift, as Wing Chun focuses on the quickest way to disable an opponent, not about making flashy moves or kicks.
 See 7 concepts we use in “How to Defend in Wing Chun“.
 Wing Chun was also developed for internal use.
-We use the Wing Chun method to build our minds to be calm, focused and goal-oriented.
-When practicing this martial art, our minds must be relaxed and focused on the center of our opponent, if our mind can not stay calm and collected we are more likely to mess up or get hit.
+We use the internal Wing Chun method to build our minds to be calm, focused and goal-oriented.
+When practicing an internal approach to martial arts, our minds must be relaxed and focused on the center of our opponent, if our mind can not stay calm and collected we are more likely to mess up or get hit.

-Wing Chun was designed for girls and woman
+Wing Chun was designed for girls and women

 There are many legends on how Wing Chun was created.
 The most common story told is about a woman named Yim Wing Chun.
 During the Qing Dynasty in the Ming Empire, there was a Shaolin Buddhist temple.
 A monk there named Ng Mui was walking in the forest, thinking about how she could better her Gung Fu; as she walked she heard a sound and look towards the direction the sound was coming from.
 As she continued to look towards the sound she saw a snake and crane fighting.
 She watched the elegant and precise movements very closely.
 She was mesmerized by the slick movements and position of both the crane and the snake.
 Ng Mui was so fascinated with the fight, she started analyzing the movements trying to combine them with her own Gung Fu.
 She mimicked the movement of the snake with her hands and positioned herself like the Crane.
 She spent days and months trying to perfect her new way of Gung Fu.
 When she honed in her new martial arts skills, she taught her martial art to a woman who was being bullied by an older man.
 This woman’s name was Yim Wing Chun.
 She was a beautiful girl whose looks attracted a man who would try to bully her into marrying him.
 Ng Mui despised what the man was doing, She couldn’t stand to see Yim Wing Chun being bullied.
 She decided to teach her Wing Chun, her specialized Gung fu, so that Yim Wing Chun would no longer be bullied by that man again.
 After a while, Yim wing Chun learned all that she could from here teach Ng Mui.
 One day while Yim wing Chun was walking by the woods the man who bullied here appeared and surprised her.
 The man grasped her by the arm, but Yim Wing Chun showed no emotion, she didn’t even get worried.
 As the man tried to pull her away, Yim Wing Chun became immovable, her structure powerfully connected to the ground like a tree with deep roots.
 Yim Wing Chun got out of the man’s grip, grasped his arm and yanked it straight down to the ground (forcing his head to jolt forward) while simultaneously punching the man in the face.
 (This move can be known as scissors gong) Since Yim Wing Chun stood her ground she was able to defend herself against a bully and that man never wanted to see her again.
 As time when on, she got married to a man that she fell in love with.
 She loved and trusted him so much that Yim Wing Chun taught him her martial art.
 From then on, Wing Chun was continued to be taught from lineage to lineage always holding the name of the woman who opened Wing Chun to the world, Yim Wing Chun.
 Wing Chun is made to take on and overpower bigger opponents through solid movements (structure).